 The Environment Agency website contains lots of information about what to do if you are worried about a flood, are flooded, and how to clean up after a flood.
 Use the following links to find out more, which all take you to the Environment Agency website:

 In the event of a flooding emergency that requires people to be evacuated from their homes, we have identified a number of premises across East Staffordshire, and if necessary will work with local organisations to set up and man rest centres.
 We will publish any details about rest centres to this page, if and when they are set up.

 There are currently no rest centres set up in East Staffordshire.

 We are not responsible for protecting private property (such as homes and businesses) during or before a flood.
 This is the responsibility of the individual property owners/residents and not the responsibility of the district council or any other agency.

-Our priority is to reinforce flood defences, protect highways and protect district council assets at risk of flooding.
+Our priority is to reinforce flood defences, protect highways and protect Borough Council assets at risk of flooding.